General Cover Letter: 15 Cover Letter Templates to Perfect Your Next Job Application

 Published:

 Are cover letters necessary?
 I'm not in HR, but I've been approached by applicants who wondered whether their cover letter would actually be read.
-My answer is one not many of them wanted to hear: "sometimes."
-Sometimes it will be read.
-Other times, you can get away with just sending in your resume — like when you network your way into applying for a position.

 cover letter templates; Business person using a cover letter template

 The truth is, you can't really predict on a case-by-case basis — and you're better safe than sorry.
 For the most part, having a cover letter will give you an upper hand in ways your resume doesn't.
-It allows you to show off your writing skills, provide details that you couldn't fit on your resume, demonstrate your passion, and show your willingness to put in as much time and effort as possible.

 → Click here to access 5 free cover letter templates [Free Download]

 If you’ve ever rolled your eyes or balked at an application that required a cover letter, this guide is for you.
-We’ll go over how to write a cover letter and provide cover letter templates to help you perfect your own.
+I’ll go over how to write a cover letter and provide cover letter templates to help you perfect your own.

 Seems fairly basic, right?
-Cover letters can hold different levels of importance to an employer depending on the industry you're in and the job you're applying for.
-According to a CareerBuilder survey, 49% of recruiters say sendign a cover letter along with your resume boosts your chance of landing the role.
+Cover letters can hold different levels of importance to an employer depending on your industry and the job you're applying for.

 If you do plan to write a cover letter, keep in mind there are certain qualities it should have that are not included in the definition above.